pursuit-curriculum/unit-front-end-web-development/intro-to-forms/readme.md

 Each `input` element should include:

-- A `type` attribute, which defines what kind of input it is.
+- A `type` attribute defines what kind of input it is.
-- A `name` attribute, which describes what the value means in the context of the form.
+- A `name` attribute describes what the value means in the context of the form.
-- An `id` attribute, which is unique across the entire page.
+- An `id` attribute is unique across the entire page.

-There are many other attributes that can be added to `input` elements, but these three are essential.
+Many other attributes can be added to `input` elements, but these three are essential.

 ```html
 <form>